1624: England declared war on Spain.

 1814: Napoleon Bonaparte was forced to withdraw at Battle of Laon, France.

 1863: Edward, Prince of Wales, married Alexandra of Denmark.
-The day before, Queen Victoria took Edward and his bride to Prince Albert’s mausoleum where she solemnly announced: “He gives you his blessing.”
+The previous day, Queen Victoria took Edward and his bride to Prince Albert’s mausoleum, where she solemnly announced: “He gives you his blessing.”

 1886: Cruft’s Dog Show, organised by Charles Cruft, general manager of a dog biscuit firm, moved to London.
 All 600 entries were terriers.
-The first show took place in Newcastle in 1859.
+The first show was in Newcastle in 1859.

 1906: Bakerloo Line on London’s Underground opened.